jakeweatherhead/jakeweatherhead/README.md

 <div style="height: 15px;"></div>

-So, as a fun exercise at the end of my degree, I investigated potential remedies, learned about CUDA kernel fusion, and wrote a PyTorch C++ extension.
+So, as a fun exercise at the end of my degree, I investigated machine learning performance optimisation, learned about CUDA kernel fusion, and wrote a PyTorch C++ extension.

 <div style="height: 15px;"></div>